lilypeng2002/customizable_chatbot/README.md

 The goal is that you can easily customize OpenAI chatbots to behave however you want and embed them into qualtrics for running experiments.

 ## FIRST, you'll need:
 There is a lot you'll need before you begin building your chatbot app.
+This will take more time than actually developing the app.
 - An account with the OpenAI API.
 You'll need to set up a payment method and get an API key (https://platform.openai.com/docs/api-reference/authentication).
 - A mySQL database hosted online.